splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-tag-spotlight.rst

 ..  image:: /_images/apm/apm-use-cases/TagSpotlightUseCase_OpenTagSpotlight.png
     :width: 99%
-    :alt: This screenshot shows the Tag Spotlight view of the payment service.
+    :alt: This screenshot shows the payment service in the service map and Tag Spotlight side panel.

 Deepu scans through the requests and errors for each indexed tag in the payment service
 =========================================================================================

 Deepu scans through the requests and errors correlated with each indexed tag in the payment service

 ..  image:: /_images/apm/apm-use-cases/troubleshoot-tag-spotlight-01.png
     :width: 99%